trushkevich/telegram-delete-rb/README.md

   - delete 10 messages in "Group 2"
   - delete 3 messages in "Group 3"
   - clear history for all in "Group 1"
-  - clear history only for self in "Group2"
+  - clear history only for self in "Group 2"
 Are you sure?
 [Yn]:
 ```
 Answering `Y` will trigger messages deletion (for all group members - that's what I created this